SynfiniDLT/daml-tokenization-toolkit/operations/README.md

     "acceptor": "bob", // Label of the accepting party "settlementPreferences": [
       // One or more preferences.
 Given an `Instruction` contract, the settlement preferences are evaluated from the
-      // first to last element in this array, until a matching prefence is found for the `Instruction` or otherwise
+      // first to last element in this array, until a matching preference is found for the `Instruction` or otherwise
       // no allocation or approval is applied
       {
         "custodian": "alice", // Label of the custodian party.
 Only matches `Instruction`s which use this custodian